 On the Line delivers tailored mental health and wellbeing counselling services and suicide prevention support.

 On the Line has over 60 years’ experience developing and delivering mental health and counselling support services.
 We offer 24/7 phone and online counselling services and can design and deliver a service that meets the needs of your community.

 Specialist counselling expertise

-On the Line delivers over 100,000 sessions each year, helping clients along the mental health continuum from crisis support to low intensity.
+On the Line delivers around 100,000 sessions each year, helping consumers along the mental health continuum from crisis support to low intensity.

 On the Line can provide counselling support and case coordination for:

 - Relationship issues